rageh-ai/ARC-ML-Challenge/README.md

-This represents some of my work for the ARC challenge on Kaggle.
-Any tips are welcome!
+This represents some of my work for the ARC challenge on Kaggle, I have drawn a lot of inspiration Muhamad Arwani Maulana's ARC solver V1 as an initial starting point to review the efficacy of traditional model.
+Any tips are welcome, and more additions coming soon.